Corruption and abuse of power in Norway

 One of those who have been labelled mentally sick and coercively hospitalised was Synnøve Fjellbakk Taftø, diplomat and jurist.
 Taftø has written the book Skjoldmøysagaen, where she writes about her experience from Norwegian diplomacy.

 As mentioned before, the police in Sunnmøre wanted Kåre Torvholm and Oddmar Remøy mentally examined.
 In the case of Remøy, the argument for hospitalising him, tells a lot.
-This is what Bjørn Martin Aasen, municipal doctor in Herøy and former secretary in one of the departments in Gro Harlem Brundtland’s government, wrote to justify coercive hospitalisation:
+This is what Bjørn Martin Aasen, municipal doctor in Herøy and former secretary in one of the departments in Gro Harlem Brundtland’s government, wrote to justify coercive hospitalisation:“He belongs to a civil network with both local, national and international connection, with the purpose to disclose criminal things happening in the public sector, to get things on to a more productive track.
+In my opinion the requirements in lph 3 are fulfilled” Here ‘lph 3’ is short for the law on mental care.

 In a report written in 1999, when a new law concerning psychiatry was carried, Dag Hiåsen wrote about the control commissions.
 In the year 1997, 9,651 Norwegians were coercively hospitalised.
 The number of complaints on coercive psychiatric treatment endorsed by the control commissions that year was 49.
 That number is exceeded by the number of control commissions in Norway at the time (57)!